HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 # Conclusion

 The internet would be a safer place today with way fewer people scammed if education followed the mass adoption.
 We have to learn from our experiences, and these experiences lead us to make sure that the end-user understands what he deals with when he enters the crypto world to ride it safely.
-We hope this guide helped you understand more about the risks and made you want to learn more.
+We hope this guide helped you to understand more about the risks in the digital age and made you want to continue learning more on this subject.